igorkulman/ChangeMenuBarColor/README.md

 If you use multiple displays and want the wallpaper generated for all of them, add the `--all-displays` flag at the end of the command, so for example `./ChangeMenuBarColor Gradient "#FF0000" "#00FF00" --all-displays`.

+## Uninstall

+- manually set any new wallpaper
+- run `mint uninstall igorkulman/ChangeMenuBarColor` if you installed the utility via `mint` or delete the folder with the utility if you downloaded it manually.

 ## Support the project

 <a href="https://www.buymeacoffee.com/igorkulman" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>